Last updated on May 6th, 2019.

 - Cheese.
 Lots of cheese.
 I mean, this can definitely be a “to taste” kind of thing, but I find that 2 cups is a good amount for this recipe.
 It’s just enough to make the cauliflower grits really cheesy without feeling like you’re gonna drown in cheese.
 Good ol’ cheddar works great in this recipe, but feel free to use any meltable cheese – Monterrey Jack, Gouda, even mozzarella would all work well.

 - Cajun seasoning.
 This one is definitely a “to taste” kind of thing.
 Some Cajun seasonings can be spicy, so use only a little at first if you’re not sure.
 You can always add more after you cook the shrimp and give it a taste.
 You can’t undo it.
 Try to find Cajun seasoning that doesn’t have salt or any other additives.
 This way you’ll be able to control the salt and the Cajun flavor separately for your cooking.
 I love this one from Healthy Solutions.
 I use it in most of my cooking that requires Cajun seasoning.
-The package has a nice enough amount that you can use it for several recipes, but not so much that it sits in your cabinet for years and gets stale.
+The package has a nice enough amount that you can use it for several recipes, but not so much that it sits in your cabinet for years and gets stale or loses flavor.
 Plus they’re a small company who take pride in their ingredients and really stand behind their product, and I like that kind of thing.

 I hope you get to try this recipe and that you love it as much as I do!